-These are more complex and more is involved in putting this in to place.
-Give us shout if you’re curious and need some help.
+These are more complex and more is involved in putting this in place.
+Give us a shout if you’re curious and need some help.

 These link building strategies have high power and we recommend you use them as part of a larger SEO strategy.
 If you are a new site, we suggest starting out with modest link profiles before you jump in and go full throttle.